Fluffy bunny (Wicca): Definitions

 is uninformed, immature, and lacking in their understanding of the forces of nature and consequently dangerous because they may misuse magic."

 They added that on this thread, a minority of participants defended the legitimacy of "fluffy bunnies" to practice Wicca as they saw fit, highlighting that not all practitioners have the same level of experience and involvement in the religion.
 They also noted that various practitioners expressed the opinion or hope that no-one would think that they themselves were "fluffy bunnies".
 Ultimately, they thought that the term "fluffy bunny" was a trope used "to invoke a generally felt collective consciousness of an "authentic pagan" identity".

 Since the religion's rise in popularity, several pejorative terms such as "fluffy bunny" or the "old lady brigade" have been used in the Wiccan and Neo-Pagan community to describe adherents that they view as superficial or faddish.
 Common descriptions given by people using the term include elements such as the practitioner deliberately choosing to emphasize goodness, light, eclecticism and elements taken from the New Age movement over elements seen as too dark, as well as the practitioner appearing to follow the religion as a fad.
 The term "fluffy bunny" became more prevalent in the 1990s after it was used to describe a depiction of the Wiccan religion in the television series Buffy the Vampire Slayer.
 The show, which featured a Wiccan coven, raised ire from practitioners of Wicca who believe that the coven in the show reinforced stereotypes.

-Modern colloquial usage of the term in online communities such as Tumblr and eCauldron has changed to indicate people who are willfully ignorant or purveyors of false information (notably, incorrect statistics and facts regarding "The Burning Times"), rather than those who prefer "love and light" New Age philosophies or who emulate pop culture.
-In recent years the term has spread beyond Wiccan circles to segments of the wider neopagan community, particularly on the internet, often used to mock the whole of Wicca and Wiccans as fundamentally inauthentic or frivolous compared to ethnic reconstructionist beliefs.